sfabrizio/copyfy/README.md

 # copyfy

-Copy folders & files recursively on nodejs using a json as config.
+Copy folders & files recursively on nodejs using a jsonObj as config.
+This process is recreating the same folder structure and also allows you to rename target files during the copy.

 ## Install
 ```
-npm install --save-dev copyfy
+npm install --save copyfy
 ```